brycedrennan/imaginAIry/README.md

  - feature: apply mask edits to original files
  - feature: auto-rotate images if exif data specifies to do so
  - fix: accept mask images in command line
+ - fix: img2img algorithm was wrong and wouldn't at values close to 0 or 1

 **1.6.2**
  - fix: another bfloat16 fix